-Instant baby food to go
+Instant baby food while travelling

 If you’re really stuck while your travelling, particularly when you’re abroad, choose foods that are instant.
-Bananas and avocado for example can be mushed up with a fork and given straight away.
+Bananas and avocado, for example, can be mushed up with a fork and given straight away.

-Take some tried-and-tested
+Take some tried-and-tested baby food for travelling